Highfivery/zero-spam-for-wordpress/readme.txt

 * Fixed the ignored start & end date of blocked IPs
 * Added the ability to auto-block an IP when spam is detected.
 See [#185](https://github.com/bmarshall511/wordpress-zero-spam/issues/185)
 * Added raw data to spammer log table
+* Added the ability to uninstall options on Multisite.
+See [#187](https://github.com/bmarshall511/wordpress-zero-spam/pull/187)

 = 4.2.0 =